oneapi-src/oneDNN/rfcs/20201105-attribute-num-threads/README.md

 </details>

-The `num_threads` value in the primitive attributes will indicate the upper limit for the number of threads used for decomposition in the primitive (descriptor).
+The `max_num_threads` value in the primitive attributes will indicate the upper limit for the number of threads used for decomposition in the primitive (descriptor).
 The default wildcard value `DNNL_MAX_THREADS` indicates that `dnnl_get_max_threads()` will be used internally as an upper limit.